 The consumption data of the electricity is registered from billing information received from the energy suppliers of the different locations and the consumption data of electricity supplied by the leasing companies.
 Renolit has specified the information for electricity on the location Flevolaan.
 This information is considered as sufficiently reliable.
 It should be noted that most of the energy is used in the production processes.
-The conversion factor for green electricity is calculated by information of energy supplier Nuon.
-While the product information delivered by Nuon did not meet the requirements of the CO2 performance ladder, de conversion factor of grey electricity is again used in the calculation for this period.
+The CO_2 emission for electricity is calculated with the conversion factor of grey electricity for this period.